medavidallsop/pb4wp/README.md

 To download a production-ready zip, run the `pnpm run zip` script; to exclude specific files/folders, add them to `.distignore`.

 The zip will be created in `/build`.
-This runs the `build` script before zipping.
+Note that the `build` script is run automatically before zipping.

 # Recommendations